argriffing/phyly/examples/Felsenstein.2004.fig.16.4/em-update/with.no.data/README.md

 Compute one EM update of the edge rate coefficients, following the setup of Figure 16.4 of
-Inferring Phylogenies (2004) by Joseph Felsenstein but in the complete absence of data.
+Inferring Phylogenies (2004) by Joseph Felsenstein, but in the complete absence of data.

-Because no data is available, the EM update does not change the edge rate coefficients.
+Because this analysis does not use the available data, the EM update does not change the edge rate coefficients.

 ---